 Tours will last about an hour and a half and will begin at 9 a.m. at the Gazebo in the center of campus.
-Come with questions to be answered and leave with more information to help you plan your own landscape.
+Come with questions-leave with answers for your own landscape.
 Stretch your legs before the Front Porch Events and discover the beautiful Arboretum at Winona State University.
 In case of rain, we will meet at the Gazebo and move to an indoor site for a virtual tour.